 For some kids, eczema and allergies develop in a specific order as they get older.
 It starts with eczema, then food allergies, then asthma, and then hay fever.
 It's called the allergic march.

-But just because your child has eczema doesn't mean he or she will necessarily get these other conditions.
+But just because your child has eczema doesn't mean they'll get these other conditions.
 It just means there's a higher risk.

 What increases that risk?